Characterizations of weighted Besov and Triebel-Lizorkin spaces with variable smoothness

 If we put $u:=v+\tilde{v}$, then $u$ is a solution of \eqref{23.05.29.13.09} satisfying \eqref{23.05.29.13.11}.
 Therefore, \eqref{23.08.08.17.17}, \eqref{23.08.08.17.21} and Theorem \ref{thm_lp_diff_equiv} yield that

 The uniqueness follows from \cite[Theorem 2.2]{Dong_Kim2021}.
 The theorem is proved. \end{proof} In Theorem \ref{23.05.29.13.46}, we have stated the result specifically for the Laplace operator.
 However, it can be extended to second-order elliptic operators \cite{Dong_Kim2021} or non-local operators.
+Moreover, if one considers $B$-spaces instead of $\mathscr{B}$-spaces in Theorem \ref{23.05.29.13.46}, then the condition \eqref{25.11.03.19.52} is no longer required.